Do-It-Yourself Leather Repair: Instructions & Videos

 2) Your surface was previously painted.
 You will notice that the original grain of the leather or vinyl remains, and it won't absorb water like a woven fabric.

 Gently sand with 220 or 320 grit wet-or-dry sandpaper until the surface feels smooth.
 You can also work with an old Scotch Brite pad and a multipurpose cleaner.
 Solvents like denatured alcohol or paint thinner can also be used, but beware!
 Solvents may etch the paint, turning it into a gooey mess without completely removing it, so test the solvent first in an inconspicuous area and see how well it works.
+If the solvents are effective but you want something more aggressive, you can also try make your own deglazer by adding 1.5 tsp lemon juice to 8 oz. rubbing alcohol.

 Once you can no longer feel the difference between the original surface and the painted areas, Rub 'n Restore® products can be used.
 If the piece is thoroughly prepped, our dye will properly penetrate and bond.
 Color changes will require some touch-up on high-wear areas, but Rub 'n Restore® will never peel or flake.